 Little Swinton Holiday Cottages

 Cotoneaster Cottage is also fully adapted and ramped for wheelchair users.
-Spacious and bright, it has three bedrooms and sleeps up to seven guests.
-The accommodation includes a king-size bedroom, with an adjoining single bedroom, it is ideal for parents with small children, and The twin room with an electric bed.
-The family bathroom is very large and has been specially adapted with a wheel-in shower and handrails as well as a bath.
-The kitchen is fully equipped and includes all your essentials,, also includes microwave, dishwasher, washer dryer and fridge freezer.
-In the sitting room, you will find comfy seating, a colour TV, Sky connection (bring your own box and card) and dining space for seven.
-The cottage has complimentary WiFi Internet access, so you can keep in touch with the office, or plan your next day of adventure.
+It is spacious and bright and has three bedrooms and sleeps up to seven guests.
+The accommodation includes a king size bedroom, with an adjoining single bedroom.
+It is ideal for parents with small children.
+The kitchen is fully equipped and includes a microwave, dishwasher, washer/dryer and fridge/freezer.
+In the sitting room you will find comfy seating, TV, Sky connection (bring your own box and card) and dining space for seven.
+The cottage has complimentary Wi-Fi internet access, so you can keep in touch with the office, or plan your next day of adventure.
 The cottage also has an open fire.

 Please note that map locations may be approximate.

 Some of the Amenities available are:Disabled Facilities